Tax Strategy

 Distribution segment:

-• Sale of hardware, software, and services in relation to ICT, cloud and IoT for individual and enterprise customers
+• Provision of products and services addressing ICT, cloud services, IoT solutions and other areas for enterprise customers

 etc.